-Penalty notices for irregular school attendance /leave of absence
+Penalty notices for irregular school attendance /leave of absence \\

-- Penalty notices may be issued where there has been at least 10 sessions of unauthorised absence during the previous ten school weeks. - In addition to the above criteria, due to the importance of pupils settling into school at the commencement of the school year, penalty notices may also be issued if there have been at least 6 consecutive sessions of unauthorised leave of absence during the first two weeks of September.
+- Penalty notices may be issued where there has been at least 10 sessions of unauthorised absence during the previous ten school weeks.
+This includes unauthorised late arrivals, coded U, which count as unauthorised leave of absence for the whole session. - In addition to the above criteria, due to the importance of pupils settling into school at the commencement of the school year, penalty notices may also be issued if there have been at least 6 consecutive sessions of unauthorised leave of absence during the first two weeks of September.